guillegr123/ons-vue-pwa-webpack-full/README.md

-# vue-pwa-webpack
+# ons-vue-pwa-webpack-full

 > A full-featured [PWA](https://developers.google.com/web/progressive-web-apps/) template with webpack, hot-reload, lint-on-save, unit testing & css extraction.

 ## Documentation

-- This template builds on top of the main webpack template, so please refer to the [webpack template docs](http://vuejs-templates.github.io/webpack).
+- This template builds on top of the Onsen UI Vue webpack template, so please refer to the [template docs](https://github.com/OnsenUI/vue-pwa-webpack).

 - Check out the [official Vue.js guide](http://vuejs.org/guide/) for general information about Vue that is not specific to this template.